dino-rodriguez/optibnb/preprocessing/cleaning.md

 ```

 #### KNN Imputation on Missing Values
-<p> To impute, we will take a slightly novel approach with KNN.
+To impute, we will take a slightly novel approach with KNN.
 We have multiple features with missing values, and KNN cannot impute on a column if other features have blank (NaN) entries.
 We can disregard features with missing values, but we could lose predictive power doing so.
-For example, the `beds` feature has less than 1% of it's data missing - if we are imputing on another feature (ie. `bedrooms`) and don't use `beds`, we sacrifice the predictive power it could offer.</p>
+For example, the `beds` feature has less than 1% of it's data missing - if we are imputing on another feature (ie. `bedrooms`) and don't use `beds`, we sacrifice the predictive power it could offer.

-<p>The approach we took is as follows: go through all features with missing values, and cross validate to find the best *k* for each feature.
+The approach we took is as follows: go through all features with missing values, and cross validate to find the best *k* for each feature.
 Since there is numerous missing columns, we need to temporarily impute using the median for all quantitative variables (there are no categorical variables with missing features in our model at this point), except the target feature, to be able to conduct KNN on a given column.
-We repeat this method for all columns with missing entries to perform KNN across all columns.<p/>
+We repeat this method for all columns with missing entries to perform KNN across all columns.

-<p>Since `property_type` is the only categorical variable with missing values left, we will impute it at the end with KNN classification (not regression).
+Since `property_type` is the only categorical variable with missing values left, we will impute it at the end with KNN classification (not regression).
 Finally, we drop the `name` predictor because it is unique for every property.
 We later use this predictor in a Bag of Words feature we create, but `name` itself will not be useful predictor for us.
-We leave `id` in for now as we will use it to build new features later.</p>
+We leave `id` in for now as we will use it to build new features later.

 ```python